jkononova3/PCA_PRO/README.md

 ### How to use this tool?

-Once the tool has been installed, change your working directory to the one containing your VCF.GZ file of interest.
+Once the tool has been installed, change your working directory to the one containing your vcf.gz file of interest.

 Execute the script from the command line as follows:
 ```
 python pca_1.py -f [filename.vcf.gz]
 ```

-### Detour: Installation and Usage of VCFTools
+### Detour: Installation and Usage of VCF Tools

 Documentation:
 https://vcftools.sourceforge.net/man_latest.html